 Here are some random titbits for you…

-I love children (and working with their parents and families) and believe that conventional methods of parenting and discipline do us all more harm than good.
-That’s why, in my work, I focus on empathy, a peaceful, gentle and conscious approach to parenting and (family) life.
-Good for kids, good for parents, good for our society and good for the world.
+I love children (and working with their parents and families) and believe that conventional beliefs around parenting and discipline do us all more harm than good.
+In my work, I focus on empathy, a peaceful, gentle and conscious approach to parenting and (family) life.
+Good for kids, good for parents, good for society and good for the world.

 I was born in England where I grew up near the sea, which is my most favourite place in the world and my go-to place when I need to tank up on energy and centre myself.